CarInsurance.com Insights

 - Expert tip: Choose a deductible that you can comfortably afford in case of a claim.

-5. Analyze personal risk factors
+5. Analyze your personal risk factors

 Insurance companies tend to assess risk based on several individual factors, including your personal driving record, age, gender, type of vehicle you drive and where you live.
 The more risky an insurer deems you, the more you may be looking at paying for premiums.
 Analyze your personal risk factors in the following steps.